-• The third digit distinguishes between various modules of the same subject that have the same first two digits.
+The third digit distinguishes between various modules of the same subject that have the same first two digits.
 In Engineering Mathematics 145 this digit is 5.

-• Credit value - 145 (15) Further Differential and Integral Calculus
+• Credit value - 145((15)) Further Differential and Integral Calculus

-• The number between brackets after the module code indicates the credit value of the module.
+The number between brackets after the module code indicates the credit value of the module.
 According to the example you can therefore obtain 15 credits by passing Engineering Mathematics 145.
 According to the SAQA definition, the credit value is one tenth of the number of hours of work that you would typically have to do to complete the module (which includes your own study time, tests, examinations and contact sessions such as lectures).
 For a module of 15 credits you will therefore have to do approximately 150 hours of work.
+For typical 15-credit engineering modules, this means that a student should work 10 hours per week (including contact time) during the semester, which typically has 12 weeks of lectures.
+That leaves about 30 hours for preparing for and writing the main assessments.